Banking in Switzerland: Loopholes

+Swiss banks are obliged to reject or terminate business relationships if there are doubts about the real identity of the owner of the account.
 Swiss banks have a legal obligation to record the ultimate beneficial owners of all assets they handle worldwide, but doing so accurately can be tricky in jurisdictions where it is easy for third parties to mask who the owners are.
 Thus, loopholes exist through the use of shell companies, trust funds, and proxy directors signing the paperwork without owning the assets.

+Similarly, the use of a "straw man" or a family member is a way also to hide the true beneficial ownership in some cases.

 Loopholes exist also with people with multiple nationalities who only declare one citizenship to the authorities for the purpose of tax reporting.

 Another loophole consists (for US citizens) in setting up shell companies abroad and registering them with the IRS as "offshore financial institutions".
 The IRS issues the entities unique Global Intermediary Identification Numbers, or GIINs, which relieve the banks of FATCA's requirement to investigate whether they're held by Americans.
 This loophole was allegedly used by billionaire Robert Brockman to avoid taxation.

+The banking systems of Switzerland and Liechtenstein have close ties.
+Liechtenstein's trust companies are clients of Swiss banks.
+Liechtenstein does not require trust companies to identify people with signatory powers, and does not prosecute tax evasion or tax fraud (2000).

 To improve the tracking down and freezing of assets, Swiss NGO Public Eye has called for a national task force, a register of the beneficial owners of front companies and a reporting obligation for lawyers.
-The Tax Justice Network made similar recommendations in 2018, including breaking up the Big Four accounting firms.
-As of 2022, the Swiss government is following-up on some of those recommendations.
+The Tax Justice Network and FATF made similar recommendations in 2018, including breaking up the Big Four accounting firms.
+As of 2022, the Swiss government is following up on some of those recommendations.
+In addition, Transparency International is demanding that lawyers, financial advisors plus real estate and art transactions be subject to the same exacting anti-money laundering measures as banks.
+However, in 2025, the Swiss parliament has pushed back on many of these reforms on grounds of "competitiveness" for the Swiss banking sector.